In Myanmar coup, Suu Kyi’s ouster heralds return to military rule

-The coup underscored the fragility of Myanmar’s decade-old, quasi-democratic transition that many assumed, despite imperfections, would continue with Suu Kyi as the head of the civilian government and still-entrenched powers for the military.
-But the military, analysts say, was never comfortable with its enduring unpopularity and Suu Kyi’s godlike status among ordinary Burmese, despite the generals’ role in engineering the country’s opening after half a century of isolationist rule.
+The coup underscored the fragility of Myanmar’s decade-old, quasi-democratic transition that many assumed, despite imperfections, would continue with Suu Kyi as head of the civilian government and still-entrenched powers for the military, led by Min Aung Hlaing.
+But the military was never comfortable with its enduring unpopularity and Suu Kyi’s godlike status among ordinary Burmese, analysts said, despite its role in engineering the country’s opening after half a century of isolationist rule.

+Speaking to reporters in Naypyidaw, the capital, Win Htein, NLD chairman and a close aide of Suu Kyi, called on people to resist the coup in “the same non-violent way of resistance that Daw Aung San Suu Kyi has been promoting her entire life,” using her honorific.

-The events threaten to destabilize the region — armed ethnic conflicts still plague Myanmar’s borders with China and Bangladesh — and pose a challenge for President Biden, whose foreign policy team includes Obama administration officials who were involved in and celebrated Myanmar’s once-hopeful democratic awakening.
+The events threaten to destabilize the region, where armed ethnic conflicts plague Myanmar’s borders with China and Bangladesh.
+And they pose a challenge for President Biden, whose foreign policy team includes Obama administration officials who were involved in and celebrated Myanmar’s once-hopeful democratic awakening.

 “There is a lot of bad blood between the commander in chief and Aung San Suu Kyi, it is very personal between the two of them,” said Derek Mitchell, former U.S. Ambassador to Myanmar and president of the National Democratic Institute.
 “A regression like this is a terrible signal.”